Reflections of a Real-Life Cleric

 the moment of triumph arrives.
 I always try to make my dungeons as

 challenging as possible.
-That way, when a player character emerges
+That way, when a PC emerges

 victorious, he has really accomplished something.
 And more than